The Dangers & Risks of Untreated Sleep Apnea

 One of the biggest issues with sleep apnea is that the symptoms typically occur when a person is asleep.
 For that reason, many people do not know that they have sleep apnea and might be unaware of the complications connected with the condition.
 Left untreated, sleep apnea can increase the risk of developing other chronic conditions and can limit a person’s ability to go about their daily life.

 If you know that you snore or if your partner has commented that you seem to stop breathing at night, it can be worth your while to see a specialist for a consultation about sleep apnea.
 A consultation is also a good idea if you regularly feel tired during the day or if you are not sleeping well.
 The dangers of untreated sleep apnea are too severe not to ignore.
-Those dangers include the following.
+Untreated sleep apnea increases the risk of the following maladies:

 1. Chronic Disease